 The Saint John's Bible is the first handwritten, illuminated Bible commissioned by a Benedictine Abbey since the advent of moveable type in the 15th century.
-Raynor Memorial Libraries presents this treasure for the campus community during Mission Week, Feb.
-6-11, 2011.
+The project, 10 years in the making, was directed by renowned calligrapher Donald Jackson, senior scribe in Queen Elizabeth II's Crown Office.
+Jackson designed a custom script for the work and assembled a team of artists and scribes from around the world that used ancient techniques and materials—goose quills, hand-ground pigments, egg yolks, and 24-karat gold leaf.
 Smithsonian Magazine called it "One of the extraordinary undertakings of our time" and, on being presented with a copy in 2008, Pope Benedict XVI exclaimed "This is a work for eternity."

-Following Mission Week, the volumes will be preserved and permanently displayed in the Prucha Archives Reading Room on the third floor of the John P. Raynor, S.J., Library.
+The volumes are permanently displayed in the Prucha Archives Reading Room on the third floor of the John P. Raynor, S.J., Library.
 A different illumination will be presented each day.
 For additional information on viewing the Heritage Edition, please call (414) 288-7256.

 This guide offers introductory materials on the Saint John's Bible, emphasizing visual sources about its production.
 Please note that some hotlinked citations (articles in licensed databases) are limited to the Marquette community; more about logging in here.